 Andy Scott, Information Systems Coordinator, has worked at Northeastern University for over 25 years.
 Andy specializes in keeping computers running up to date and installing software, while also maintaining the network database for the Dean’s Office.
 Prior to working at Northeastern, Andy worked at Dolby Laboratories researching noise reduction equipment.

 firstname.lastname@example.org / ext: 3542

 Britain Scott, Associate Director of Strategic Partnerships and College Initiatives, facilitates the implementation of cross-college and interdisciplinary opportunities for students and assists with the development of relationships and partnerships in Boston and at the other Northeastern campuses in Charlotte, Seattle, Silicon Valley, and Toronto.
-She is also responsible for collaborating with the Professional Advancement Network, the PhD Network, and the other colleges at Northeastern.
-Britain has a BA in education from Smith College and an MA in liberal studies from Duke University.
+She is also responsible for collaborating with the Lifelong Learning Network, the PhD Network, and the other colleges at Northeastern.
+Britain has a BA in Education and Child Studies from Smith College and an MA in Liberal Studies from Duke University.
 Previously, she worked in the Department of Political Science as the graduate program administrator.

 email@example.com / ext: 7498